Our Mission and Vision

 Bernis quickly realized Kaplan’s shoes were impossible to fill.
 Kaplan was beloved by the staff and volunteers, and in the early days, Bernis struggled to figure out how to lead the ministry forward.
 He visited Kaplan’s widow, Chira, and told her dejectedly, “I can’t do this anymore.
 I’ll never be able to fill Brother Kaplan’s shoes.”
 At those words, Chira got up from the table saying, “I have something for you.”
 She returned with three shoeboxes containing her deceased husband’s shoes.

 Bernis said, “Now it so happens I have a very unusual shoe size – an 8-1/2 EEE.
 Guess what size they were?
 That’s right, 8-1/2 EEE.”
 It was a transforming moment in Bernis’ life.
-“Under my own power, my own strength, and my own strength, I was inadequate.
+“Under my own power, and my own strength, I was inadequate.
 But through the Lord’s power, because of His calling on my life, I could fill Brother Kaplan’s shoes.”

 Under Bernis’ leadership, the Jewish Voice Broadcasts continued to reach people, building on Kaplan’s legacy.
 Bernis oversaw the merger of Hear O’ Israel!
 Ministries with those of Jewish Voice in 2001, becoming Jewish Voice Ministries International (JVMI) —now a multi-faceted ministry still committed to proclaiming one unchanging message to a new generation.